 This granola recipe is a great family recipe that the kids can participate in or make all by themselves.
 Granola can be personalized to everyone’s personal favorite add-ins.
 We do not add nuts to our recipe before the cooking process because Grant is allergic to tree nuts.
 I let Grayson add some to his own personal jar.
 Everyone feels like the snack was made just for them.

 Granola can be used in so many different ways.
-A breakfast cereal and a fruit parfait is tops in our home.
+Breakfast cereal and a fruit parfait are tops in our home.
 Add some yogurt and fresh fruit and you have a meal.
+Print the recipe.